 “When I return to Chicago, I’ll be a frog next to that honey girl, Callie, moving fast with my tongue to catch some flies.”

-“Son, you’re a man, not a beast.
+“Son, you’re a man,” the forgotten priest now chimed in from somewhere in his head, ”not a beast.
 Seek absolution for your guilt in Christian action starting with less drink.”